 Nevertheless, this is no deal-breaker.
 You can subscribe to have to get notifications whenever new jobs are posted, which is a great feature.

 When I tested the submission section on Writers Work, I received many opportunities where I could submit my articles for a payment.
 I got the instructions of what the publications were looking for, how much it pays, and how to submit my work.
 I submitted one of my articles and got paid 80 dollars.
 This is a handy feature for freelance writers to build up a regular income eventually.

 Project Management System

-I spend a little bit of time on this feature since I was always too lazy to build a proper portfolio and I loved it!
+I spend a little bit of time on this feature since I was always too lazy to build a proper portfolio, and I loved it!
 It was so much fun putting together all my work.

 The “University” feature offers materials that cover subjects such as pitching and copy-writing.
-If you are planning to make writing to your main income, this can come in handy to help.
+If you are planning to do writing to your main income, this can come in handy to help.
 You will get a small but structured course where you what you’ve covered and how you are progressing.
 And though there isn’t a lot of content here, you will get all you need to get started if you are a greenhorn.

-We can’t deny that for less than 47 bucks you get a lot of resources to kick start or advance your writing career.
+We can’t deny that for less than 47 bucks, you get a lot of resources to kick start or advance your writing career.

-None of the features is new or in any way different to other platforms but it is a compelling package for freelance writers who are dipping their toes into the arena for the first time.
+None of the features is new or in any way different to other platforms, but it is a compelling package for freelance writers who are dipping their toes into the arena for the first time.

 All in all, this Writers Work review can say that 47 dollars is not a lot of money to invest in a different freelance career, particularly given that this fundamentally comes with an inbuilt freelance writing.
-Nevertheless, if you are going to purchase its essential to know that you are obtaining a tool that will possibly help you to found a freelance writing occupation if you have the drive, skills, and determination, the corporation’s advertisements might propose it is easier than that – but it’s not.